-Meet Tiana, a 36-year-old patient from Queensland.
+Meet Tiana, a 36-year-old executive-manager from Brisbane.
 Tiana first heard the term Lipoedema from social media in November 2022.
 She watched a reel about Lipoedema and recognised most of the symptoms in herself.
 After doing more of her own research online, she came across Dr Lekich and the Walk with Freedom community.
 She grappled with the idea of a consultation and diagnosis for a while, thinking that “there was nothing I can do about it”.
 She also had hesitations about the Group Zoom Call.
 After receiving some leave from work in January 2023, Tiana decided now was a good a time as ever and began her consultation and diagnosis process.
 In the same month, Tiana was diagnosed with stage 2 Lipoedema and secondary Lymphoedema by Dr Nicholas Teo of Lipoedema Surgical Solution.

 Tiana says her diagnosis left her feeling shocked.
 “I sort of knew that I had it, but the diagnosis made it very real” Tiana says.
 She described feeling so shocked that she couldn’t even think of a question to ask Dr Teo for the rest of the consultation.
 After some time to process, she suddenly began to feel overwhelmed about the conservative management process and began to document her feelings on Instagram, to receive support from the online Lipoedema community.